Kush (film)

-Kush is a 2007 independent action-thriller film directed by York Shackleton, starring Nick Annunziata (HBO’s “The Sopranos”), William Atherton, Michael Bellisario, Matthew Carey, James DeBello, Lin Shaye, and James Duval.
+Kush is a 2007 independent action-thriller film directed by York Shackleton, starring Nick Annunziata, William Atherton, Michael Bellisario, Matthew Carey, James DeBello, Alex Feldman, Lin Shaye, and James Duval.
 Kush is distributed by Maverick Entertainment Group.

 Kush was nominated for Best Drama at the 2008 High Times Stony Awards.

 Plot

 A group of young drug dealers lose $30,000 to an addict and plot revenge by scheming to kidnap the addict's teenage brother.